LamAnnieV/deploy_7/README.md

-# Deploy Banking Application across two Regions with a Jenkins Agent Infrastructure using Terraform
+# Deploy Banking Application in Elastic Container Service

-October 28, 2023
+November 4, 2023

 By:  Annie V Lam - Kura Labs

 # Purpose

-Use Jenkins agent to spin up the main infrastructure and deploy the banking application to for instances.
+Deploy Banking Application in ECS Container

-Previously, we built and tested the application on one server before the Jenkins agent SSHed into a second server to deploy the application.
-For this deployment, a Jenkins agent uses Terraform init, plan, and apply the main infrastructure.
-In addition, deploy the application.
+Previously, Jenkins agent infrastructure was used to apply Terraform .tf files that would create the main infrastructure that would deploy the banking application in four public subnets.
+In addition, an RDS was configured to synchronize the databases across all four subnets.
+In this deployment, Elastic Container Services with a docker image was used to deploy the banking application.

 ## Step #1 Diagram the VPC Infrastructure and the CI/CD Pipeline

 ![Deployment Diagram](Images/Deployment_Pipeline.png)

 ## Step #2 GitHub/Git